atomisthq/docs/docs/user-guide/rug/path-expressions.md

 ## Surgical selections

-When running a Rug against a `Project`, you can locate a file with a known name with some code like the following line.  string like this:
+When running a Rug against a `Project`, you can locate a file with a known name with some code like the following line:

 ```typescript
 project.findFile("mkdocs.yml").replace("<NAME>", project.name())